SE331-2023-project1/project01-drifting/README.md

+# The Main branch is mainly responsible for code display.
-# If you want to view the files related to firebase, please move to branch firebase
+If you need to view firebase related functions, please go to the firebase branch https://github.com/SE331-2023-project1/project01-drifting/tree/firebase -
-https://github.com/SE331-2023-project1/project01-drifting/tree/firebase
--